 In the midst of his incredible rise to fame, Keith Haring visited Melbourne for a number of weeks in 1984.
 During this time he undertook a series of public works including a now-iconic mural in Collingwood and a mural commissioned for the NGV’s Waterwall.

 Haring died on 16 February 1990 at the age of thirty-one from AIDS related complications.
-Marking the 30th anniversary of his death and set in front of the re-interpretation of his mural currently on display on the NGV’s Waterwall, guests from Melbourne’s arts community reflect on Haring’s time in Melbourne.
+Marking the 30th anniversary of his death and set in front of the re-interpretation of his mural currently on display on the NGV’s Waterwall, guests from Melbourne’s arts community reflect on Haring’s time in Melbourne and his enduring legacy.

 Meg Slater is Assistant Curator in the International Exhibition Projects department at the NGV.
 Since 2017, Meg has worked on a number of the NGV’s major international exhibitions, including MoMA at NGV: 130 Years of Modern and Contemporary Art, Alexander Calder: Radical Inventor and Keith Haring | Jean-Michel Basquiat: Crossing Lines.
 Prior to the NGV, Meg completed internships in the Curatorial, Exhibitions Management and Public Programs departments of a number of museums including the Victoria & Albert Museum in London and the Brooklyn Museum in New York.
 In 2016, Meg graduated from the University of Queensland with a Dual Degree in Art History and Business.
 Meg is currently undertaking a Master of Art Curatorship at The University of Melbourne.